kings1990/restful-fast-request-doc/docs/en/guide/README.md

 ## Code hosting
 > [Github](https://github.com/kings1990/fast-request) | [Gitee](https://gitee.com/kings/fast-request)

+## Recommendation
+If a new version comes out, please update to the latest version as soon as possible(Plugins will always add new features or fix bugs you didn't find during the upgrade process)

 ## Participate in contribution
 all heroes are welcome to join in and improve Restful Fast Request，We look forward to your PR！
 * contribute code： [Restful Fast Request](https://github.com/kings1990/fast-request)